skx/yawns/NOTES.md

 Search Setup
 ------------

 The search index is built using the script "`bin/build-search-index`", which uses the `Lucy::Simple` perl module.
-You will need to add that to cron.

 `liblucy-perl` is present in Debian from Jessie onwards, for Wheezy you will need to either install from CPAN, or via my personal [apt-get repository](http://packages.steve.org.uk/lucy/).